jundalisay/superbnetlify/content/en/research/ranald/hands/chapter-02.md

 picious nature.
 Wide spaces show unconventionality and a free and at their bases. easy trend.

-In chirology, there are only four fingers (see plate 9), the thumb being so important that it is classed by itself.
+In chirology, there are only 4 fingers (see plate 9).
+The thumb is so important that it is classed by itself.

 The index finger is called the first, or finger of Jupiter.

-The middle
+The middle finger, the second is the finger of Saturn.

-finger, the second.
+The ring finger, third, is the finger of Apollo.

-10
-11
-is
-the finger of Saturn.
-The ring finger, third, is the finger of Apollo. little finger, fourth and last, is the finger of Mercury.
+The little finger, fourth and last, is the finger of Mercury.

 These names were adopted in early times.
-Because palmistry was The associated with astrology, the four fingers received the names ofANALYSIS AND INTERPRETATION
+Because palmistry was The associated with astrology, the four fingers received the names of planets, more remotely, of Roman gods.

-20
-more remotely, of Roman gods.
-For convenience, I am re- taining the traditional finger names, though of course I do not con- planets, nect them any way with the schematic in superstitions of astrology.
+For convenience, I am retaining the traditional finger names, though of course I do not connect them any way with the schematic in superstitions of astrology.

-LONG AND SHORT FINGERS
+## LONG AND SHORT FINGERS

-In studying the fingers, two important things must first be deter-
+The important things to note are:

-mined: whether the fingers as a whole are long (see plate 10) or short (see plate 11) and which one or two fingers are dominant ones.
+1. Whether the fingers as a whole are long (see plate 10) or short (see plate 11)
+2. Which one or two fingers are dominant ones.

-Length cannot be judged entirely from the relative size of the fingers and the palm, for a hand may have an unusually long palm with normal fingers, which would make the fingers appear short rather When palm is approximately the same in width as fingers would be about as long, reaching almost to the wrist if doubled over.
+Length cannot be judged entirely from the relative size of the fingers and the palm, for a hand may have an unusually long palm with normal fingers, which would make the fingers appear short rather

+When
+palm is approximately the same in width as fingers would be about as long, reaching almost to the wrist if doubled over.
 Long ones would reach the wrist or even beyond it, and short ones would end above.
 This test cannot, however, actually be made by bending the hand, for the stiffness of the hand and its thickness, almost as much as the fingers' length, would determine how far the fingers reach.

+than normal.
+in length,
+the
+normal

-The best method is to than normal. in length, the normal judge the distance by eye or actual measurement.
+The best method is to judge the distance by eye or actual measurement.

 For ideal balance, the thumb should be as long as the fourth and the first as long as the third.
 Of course, greatness rarely with ideal balance.

-It is the unusual strength of certain traits goes which gives us geniuses and leaders as well as crackpots and crim- finger
+It is the unusual strength of certain traits goes which gives us geniuses and leaders as well as crackpots and criminals. finger

 Long
 system and
-inals.

 fingers,
 on the whole, indicate patience, love of detail, order.

 Short ones go with impulsiveness, action, speed.

-WIDTH AND CONTOUR OF FINGERS
+## WIDTH AND CONTOUR OF FINGERS

-Thick
-fingers are the practical, materialistic ones.
+Thick fingers are the practical, materialistic ones.

-When
-they are
-very thick, they show love of luxury and a tendency towards self- indulgence.
+When they are very thick, they show love of luxury and a tendency towards self-indulgence.

 Thin fingers may show indulgence of a different kind petulance and worry for thin fingers are exacting and nervous.

 As to the contours, smoothness when the joints do not protrude indicates an open, frank, company-loving nature, light-hearted, talkative and somewhat shallow.
-Knotty joints go with seriousness, thought and mental self-sufficiency.FINGERS
+Knotty joints go with seriousness, thought and mental self-sufficiency.

-21
-FLEXIBILITY
+##  FLEXIBILITY

 Whether the fingers are flexible or stiff is extremely significant.

 Firm fingers show an intense, passionate, violent nature, one which might accomplish great things individually or as a leader, but which cannot cooperate with others or work as a subordinate.
 The draw- backs of such fingers are intolerance, stubbornness and lack of tact.

-12
-13
-The
-as
-last is especially
-pronounced when the fingers are short as well stiff.
+The last is especially pronounced when the fingers are short as well stiff.

 With flexibility goes an intensification of the qualities of the mount and finger.
 Supple fingers indicate adaptability, tact, wit and success in social contacts, though not necessarily a love of company.

 CROOKED FINGERS

 Crooked fingers (see plate 12) show distortion or misuse of the which go with the misshapen finger, but the knotty, bony structure of the profound hand should not be confused with bent or qualities crooked shape.

-Nor
-is
-crookedness the same as a slight bending toANALYSIS AND INTERPRETATION 22 one side.
-Fingers bent laterally (see plate 13) always emphasize shrewdness, and this indication should be studied in conjunction with the particular qualities ascribed to the finger having such a A bend. finger twisted on its axis exaggerates the moral or physical defects associated with that finger.
+Nor is crookedness the same as a slight bending to one side.

+Fingers bent laterally (see plate 13) always emphasize shrewdness, and this indication should be studied in conjunction with the particular qualities ascribed to the finger having such a bend.

+A finger twisted on its axis exaggerates the moral or physical defects associated with that finger.

 DOMINANT FINGERS

-In most persons, the fingers
+In most persons, the fingers differ greatly in length, smoothness, thickness,etc. from each other.
-length, smoothness, thickness,
-differ greatly
-and so
-from each other
-in
-forth.

 It is therefore important not only to determine which qualities predominate for the hand as a whole, but to relate them to the traits which go with each particular There will, of course, be contradictions.

-In some cases, these for most of us are indicate actual conflicts within the personality characteristics.
-In desires and of made many
+In some cases, these
+for most of us are indicate actual conflicts within the personality characteristics.

+In desires and
+of
+made
+many